WestDRI/rcmodules22/content/julia/julia-12-nbody.md

 katex = true
 +++

-In this section I will describe a project that you can work on this afternoon: the **direct N-body solver**.
+In this section I will describe a project that you can work at home: the **direct N-body solver**.

 Imagine that you place $N$ identical particles randomly into a unit cube, with zero initial velocities.
 Then you turn on gravity, so that the particles start attracting each other.
 There are no boundary conditions: these are the only particles in the Universe, and they can fly to $\infty$.

 > ## Question
 > What do you expect these particles will do?